Install on Linux

 Download and Expand GRAX Executable

-To download the GRAX app, download the proper build from GRAX HQ for your architecture.
+To download the GRAX Application, download the proper build from GRAX HQ for your architecture.
 Builds are only available for Linux running on ARM64 and AMD64 architectures.
 The following example determines which of the builds to download based on the architecture of a supported machine:

 $ CPU=$(uname -m); case "$CPU" in x86_64) CPU="amd64" ;; aarch64) CPU="arm64" ;; esac